 They have a permanent establishment in the country.

+They earn an income generated in the country.
 Non-residents will be subject to corporate tax on the taxable income of their permanent establishment (which will be explained in Section 8).

 Certain types of income arising in the state for a non-resident person will be subject to withholding tax at the rate of 0%, if the income does not accrue to a permanent establishment belonging to him in the state.